 Your doctor may prescribe a medication to treat a bacterial, viral, fungal or parasitic infection causing infectious esophagitis.

 Treating common complications

-This procedure is performed with one or more endoscopic devices, small narrow tubes inserted through the esophagus.
-Versions of these devices may be equipped with a:
+In esophageal dilation, your doctor uses one or more endoscopic devices — small narrow tubes inserted through the esophagus.
+Versions of these devices may be equipped with:

-- Tapered tip that starts with a rounded point that gradually widens
+- A tapered tip that starts with a rounded point that gradually widens

-- Balloon that can be expanded after it's inserted in the esophagus
+- A balloon that can be expanded after it's inserted in the esophagus

 - Geagea A, et al. Scope of drug-induced, infectious and allergic esophageal injury.
 Current Opinion in Gastroenterology.
 2008;24:496.

 - Dellon ES, et al. ACG clinical guideline: Evidenced based approach to the diagnosis and management of esophageal eosinophilia and eosinophilic esophagitis (EoE).
 The American Journal of Gastroenterology.
 2013;108:679.

 - Katz PO, et al. Guidelines for the diagnosis and management of gastroesophageal reflux disease.
 American Journal of Gastroenterology.
 2013;108:308.

 - Eosinophilic esophagitis.
 American Academy of Asthma, Allergy & Immunology. http://www.aaaai.org/conditions-and-treatments/related-conditions/eosinophilic-esophagitis.aspx.
 Accessed July 17, 2014.